How to Use JavaScript to Display JSON in a Readable Format

 });

-Advanced Techniques for Pretty-Printing JSON in JavaScript
+Advanced Methods for Pretty-Printing JSON in JavaScript

-Frequently Asked Questions about Pretty-Printing JSON
+Frequently Asked Questions about Pretty Printing JSON

-1. What is pretty-printing in JSON?
+1. What exactly is pretty-printing in JSON?

 3. Why is pretty-printing JSON important?